 It was clear to me Zogby was a bully who was looking for someone to unload on.
 The woman who answered his question became the focus of his rage.
 He then began yelling at everyone in the class.
 He probably realized we all thought it was unethical to use his position as a college instructor to get free labor for his polling business.

 It took a while, but he finally calmed down.
 He then tried to teach the class as though nothing happened.
-About ten minutes into his lecture, he lost his temper again, saying a lot of the same things he said before.
+About ten minutes into his lecture, he lost his temper again, saying many the same things he said before.
 Although I’ve seen people lose their temper before, I’ve never seen anyone lose it, calm down, and then go for another round a few minutes later without any provocation.

 I lost all respect for John Zogby